Skip to content

 [deploy]

-startCommand = "node dist/server.js"
+startCommand = "node dist/index.js"

 healthcheckPath = "/healthz"